 Fine dining options include one of Canada’s most celebrated French restaurants, Toqué!, under the stewardship of Chef Normand Laprise.
 Maison Boulud at the Ritz Carlton hotel is renowned for its elegant setting and service.
 In the warmer months rooftop wining and dining is de rigueur, though it often eludes visitors.
 Ask your concierge to call and book.
 My insider recommendation: Terrasse Nelligan, among Old Montreal’s heritage architecture.

-Three-quarters of the world’s maple syrup is made nearby, and the March-April harvest tempts cityslickers en masse to the countryside’s cabanes à sucre, or sugar shacks, for a traditional feast with free-flowing maple.
-Sucrerie de la Montagne is among the most charming.
+Three-quarters of the world’s maple syrup is produced near Montreal, and the March-April harvest tempts city slickers en masse to the countryside’s cabanes à sucre (sugar shacks) for a traditional feast with free-flowing maple.
+Sucrerie de la Montagne is among the most charming sugar shacks.
 It’s open all year round.

 Where to shop in Montreal

 Anywhere, anytime, you can buy maple syrup in Montreal.

 From candy to tea, Délices Érable et Cie is dedicated to everything maple.
 Le Marché des Saveurs du Québec also has an extensive maple range, along with many other regional gourmet goodies — including ice cider (a divine dessert tipple similar to ice wine).